DocumentsSR 68 Scenic Highway Fact SheetSR68 Scenic Highway Final PlanSR68 Scenic Highway Plan Appendix ASR68 Scenic Highway Plan Appendix B

 Improve safety, access, operations, and wildlife connectivity, while reducing congestion and greenhouse gas emissions.

-- Convert 11 intersections to roundabout control between Salinas and Monterey
+- Convert as many as 11 intersections to roundabout control between Salinas and Monterey

 - Restrict left turns out of side streets and driveways, to improve safety

 - Improve access at Laguna Seca/SPCA area, via striping then roundabout access

 - Evaluate widening between Corral de Tierra and San Benancio Road roundabout

 - Install Dynamic Speed Feedback Signs and Intersection Warning Signs

 The project has $50 Million dedicated to it in Measure X funds and is an excellent candidate for federal infrastructure funding, as well as state funding from SB 1 programs: Solutions for Congested Corridors, State-Local Partnership and State Highway Operations and Protection Program funds for culverts/wildlife corridors.